tcdi/plrust/README.md

 # PL/Rust: A Trusted Procedural Language Handler

 PL/Rust is a loadable procedural language that enables writing PostgreSQL functions in the Rust programming language.
 These functions are compiled to native machine code.
-Unlike other procedural lanagues, PL/Rust functions are not interpreted.
+Unlike other procedural languages, PL/Rust functions are not interpreted.

 The top advantages of PL/Rust include writing natively-compiled functions to achieve the absolute best performance,